See Arcane

 A few things!

 1. If you haven’t gotten into either of them already, I absolutely recommend hitting up the Dracula Daily Substack or the Re: Dracula podcast.
 They add so much more flavor to reading Dracula than I've ever experienced!
 I’ve yet to see them matched by any ordinary retelling or audiobook, to say nothing of adaptations which have skimped on ninety percent of the story’s details and warped the remaining ten.
-Think about joining up with all the other bloodsucking bookworms when they reset and restart in May so you can get in on the en masse read-along and delicious memes.
+Think about joining up with all the other bloodsucking bookworms so you can get in on the en masse read-along and delicious memes.

 2. Carmilla’s another classic vampire tale set to get its own audio drama by the Re: Dracula crew!
 Keep an eye out for updates while the production gets rolling in 2024.